marvinrobot42/stsh34pf80/README.md

 This driver is loosly based on Sparkfun Arduino STHS34PF80 driver.
 A Sparkfun STHS34PF80 https://www.sparkfun.com/products/22494 sensor board was used for this driver development.

+Unfortunately the github repository name is not spelled correctly but now stuck with it.
+The proper device and crate name is sths34pf80 while the mis-spelled repo name is stsh34pf80.

 ### Recent version history
   - 0.1.4  Documentation improvements